petazeta/youronlineshop/README.md

 4. Edit database settings at: includes/config.sample.php and rename it to config.php.
 5. Give write permisions to the folder catalog/images/small (To allow upload product images).
 6. For further database control install the complement [DbManager](https://sourceforge.net/projects/freshhh-dbmanager/).
-7. Also you can check file: javascript/config.js for some system settings.
+7. Also you can change some system settiings at file: javascript/config.js.

 ## Getting started